Tasneem-Duridi/Arabic-Hate-Speech-Detection/README.md

 2. **Text Pre-processing**
    - Clean Arabic text by removing URLs, emojis, and special symbols.
    - Normalize the text to handle variations in spelling and diacritics.
-   - Tokenize text into sequences suitable for BERT models.

 3. **Data Partitioning**
    - Split the data into **80% for training** and **20% for testing**.